Nahian36/News-App-with-ALAN-AI/README.md

 ## News List

-After giving command to the first page, the news list will be shown like the following.
+After giving voice command to the first page, the news list will be shown like the following image.

 <p align="center">
     <img width="700" src="readme_images/News%20List.png">